Home » Recipes » Appetizers » Easy Homemade Whole Wheat Pita Bread

 Is This Whole Wheat Pita Bread Recipe Healthy?

 Of course, everyone has their own definition of healthy.
-However, as far as bread recipes go, this whole wheat pita bread recipe is pretty dang healthy!
+However, as far as bread recipes go, this whole wheat pita bread recipe is pretty dang wholesome!
 Thanks to the use of whole wheat flour, it’s loaded with fiber.
 Plus, the yeast is fortified with B vitamins, and the olive oil provides a good source of healthy fats.
 With just 1 tablespoon of sugar in the whole batch, it’s nutritious and delicious!

 four whole wheat pita bread pockets in a basket